mahersamy/chef-app/README.md

 - this app for chef admin you can add your recipe.
 - you can switch lang between arabic and english.
 - integration  with endpoint (API) using dio.
+- you can use this email for test email:mafia4943@gmail.com password:123456

 <hr>